SDRausty/SDRausty/README.md

 <h1 align="center">𝚆𝚎re they bombed into running human parts?
-Later, were their then human running limbs rotting?
+Later, were their then human running limbs buzzing, moving and rotting?
 Maybe buried?
 Concentration oven burned/cremated and into mass grave thrown?
 Were they maggotting moving?
 Insects buzzing!
 We𝚕𝚌𝚘𝚖𝚎!
 Enjoy!</h1>

 <h4 align="center"><em>Androids be more than computers!</em></h4>